eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When the AgentManager receives an `UpdateWorkload` message from the server, then the RuntimeManager shall update the workloads the message contains.
+When the AgentManager receives an `UpdateWorkload` message from the server, then the RuntimeManager shall update the workloads contained within the message.

 Comment: The `UpdateWorkload` message contains workloads to create, update and delete.